Field-theoretical approach to open quantum systems and the Lindblad equation: Standard derivation of the Lindblad equation

-Summarising, the customary approach in the microscopic derivation of the Lindblad equation is based on a series of physical approximations: i) weak coupling to the bath, ii) time scale separation, iii) Markov approximation, and iv) rotating wave approximation.
+Summarizing, the customary approach in the microscopic derivation of the Lindblad equation found in the literature on open quantum systems is based on a series of physical approximations: i) weak coupling to the bath, i.e. the Born approximation, ii) timescale separation, iii) the Markov approximation, and iv) the RWA.